ZhgChg.Li

 What?

-As mentioned in the technical details, the Socket.IO Swift Client’s Send Event does not support offline sending (unlike the Web/Android versions).
-Therefore, the iOS side needs to implement this functionality.
+As described in the background technical details, the Socket.IO Swift Client’s Send Event does not support offline sending (while the Web/Android versions of the library do), so the iOS side needs to implement this feature on its own.

 Why?